Managing Engines

 The following parameters are for Time Limit (secs):

-2. For Enqueued Time Limit, enter the time a query waits in the engine’s queue before being cancelled.
+- For Enqueued Time Limit, enter the time a query waits before being cancelled.
 The default value is 5 minutes.

-You should not set it to less than two minutes (120 seconds), which is the typical time to start a new replica.
-Changing this setting does not affect queries that are currently running or in the queue.
+You should not set the enqueued time limit to less than two minutes (120 seconds), which is the typical time to start a new replica.
+Changing this setting does not affect queries that are currently running or queued.

 Click Add Tag.
 The Name and Value text boxes appear.
 Add a tag name and a corresponding value.
 For example, For example, add Engine1 as the key and Europe as the value.